AMcBain/reLove/README.md

 at the end of the URL indicating the playback location will work.
 * (reLive v.19) "Ctrl+X and Ctrl+C - Create a link to the current playback position and copy it to the clipboard." because clipboard support is effectively non-existent.
 There are menu items, and additionally context menu items in Firefox, offering this ability.
-* (reLiveQt) "Notify on track change" is called "notify segment changes" and is only available in browsers where support for the web notifications API exists.
+* (reLiveQt) "Notify on track change" is only available in browsers where support for the web notifications API exists.

 Any remaining unmentioned features should be supported in full.